0xSravan03/currency-convertor/README.md

-# Currency Convertor
+# Currency Converter

 ## Description

-This is a Currency Convertor app made by using react.js, tailwind css and [Currency api]("https://github.com/fawazahmed0/currency-api#readme").
-With this app users can easily get the amount convverted to the target currency.
+This is a Currency Converter app made by using react.js, tailwind CSS, and [Currency API]("https://github.com/fawazahmed0/currency-api").
+This app lets users quickly convert the amount to the target currency.

 ## Image